(Serves 4 to 6)

 Increase the oven temperature to 400 degrees F; roast for about another hour.

-The internal temperature should be 170 degrees F. and the skin should be crispy.
-Remove from the oven and let rest for 30 minutes.
-Thinly slice the porchetta to serve.
+The internal temperature should be 145 degrees F. and the skin should be crispy.
+Remove from the oven and let rest for 15 to 20 minutes.
+Remove the twine and thinly slice the porchetta to serve.

 If you wish to make roasted potatoes with the porchetta: